 The ship Van Bosse was originally built in 1854 in Germany but was employed by the Bonke & Co.
 Trading in Rotterdam.
 With a Dutch crew on board, the Van Bosse was on its way from Shanghai to Singapore when it sank during a storm in 1857 at Tarama island, Okinawa prefecture.
 Fortunately enough, all 27 people on board survived.
 Though as Japanese investigations in the shipwreck ensued, the crew had nowhere to go and were taken in by the local community.
 After a few months, they were allowed to return to Dutch territory in Batavia, present-day Jakarta (Indonesia).

 With the Van Bosse project, the RCE together with the Japanese Agency for Cultural Affairs and Ryukyu University aims to collect the stories about the interactions of the Dutch crew with the people of Tarama.
 While some stories have been written down, others have been passed down generations through oral history.
-In 2021, new research is being conducted in the Dutch archives to find out what happened to the ship and its crew in the time surrounding the shipwreck and subsequent return to Dutch territory.
+In 2021, new research was started in the Dutch archives to find out what happened to the ship and its crew in the time surrounding the shipwreck and subsequent return to Dutch territory.
 Meanwhile, posters are being made that call on people to share any of their family stories that could pass on information about the Van Bosse, its crew and the Dutch-Japanese history in the Ryukyus.

 Although no wreck was found, the presumed Van Bosse shipwreck location is registered as a Village Historic Site (オ ラ ン ダ 船 遭難 の 地: Oranda-sen Sonan no Chi ~ Site of Dutch shipwreck).
 This site is located on a reef at depths ranging from a few metres to about 30 metres.
 Over the years, several objects were recovered which are now presented in a local museum, including an iron anchor and several other finds.
 For more on conducted fieldwork, read past blogs on the Van Bosse project or watch this vlog.